sparkflows/sparkflows-docs/docs/user-guide/export-import/import-projects.rst

 When importing to an existing Project, there are 3 possible methods to choose from:

-* Create new workflows and datasets when matching UUIDs found.
+* Create new Workflows, Datasets, Applications, and Pipelines if matching UUID’s found

-* Overwrite datasets and workflows if matching UUID found.
+* Overwrite Workflows, Datasets, Applications and Pipelines if same UUID found

-* Delete all workflows and datasets in the selected Project and create the imported workflows and datasets as new ones.
+* Delete all Workflows, Datasets, Applications and Pipelines in the selected project and create new ones

 On Success